rrojan/gin-skeleton/README.md

-# Gin REST API skeleton
+# Gin REST API template
 ## (Fastr framework)
-Go project skeleton based on clean architecture for rapid development using the Gin framework.
+Go project template based on clean architecture for rapid development using the Gin framework.

 ### Includes:
 - [x] Routing, middleware support and panic recovery with Gin